- Explore Santiago's Barrio Bellavista for hip restaurants and bars

 In the morning, you'll depart from Refugio Paine Grande on a hike through native forest and along Lago Grey.
-After about two hours you'll get your first glimpses of Glacier Grey, the giant mass of ice that feeds the lake, and the peaks of the Cordon Olguin.
+After about two hours, you'll get your first glimpses of Grey Glacier, the giant mass of ice that feeds the lake, and the peaks of the Cordon Olguin.

 You'll cap your Torres del Paine adventure by hopping aboard the Grey III catamaran and taking a tour of the lake as well as getting up close to the glacier.
 The catamaran will then leave you at the shore in the Pudeto sector of the park, where a vehicle awaits to transport you back to Puerto Natales.
 In the evening, you can relax in your hotel and rest after a long day.